thanhntmany/dso138-firmware/README.md

 - Power off DSO138 and disconnect the connection.
 - Remove the solders on JP1 and JP2.
+- Check the resistor R11.
+If it is 1.5KΩ, replace it by a 150Ω.

+### Step 5
-- Apply power to the oscilloscope again.
+Apply power to the oscilloscope again.
 Check if the oscilloscope boots up properly.
 Verify if the firmware versions are correct.
 If everything is good the upgrading is done.

-### Step 5:
-Check the resistor R11.
-If it is 1.5KΩ, replace it by a 150Ω.

 # MISC
 https://github.com/ardyesp/DLO-138